jiinjeong/CSVolunteer/README.md

   * Specificity
     * The universal selector targets each tag/element directly, not through inheritance.
       * In contrast, when we target the body, elements within the body inherit the style.
+      * Therefore, a rule with the universal selector will trump a default browser style, whereas a rule that an element has inherited from the body will not.
     * However, the universal selector has a specificity of 0.
+      * Therefore, a rule targeting a tag type, class, ID, or combination thereof will always trump a rule with the universal selector.
       * For example:
       ```css
       p{